Jake Burger Preview, Player Props: Marlins vs. Mets

 Jake Burger At The Plate

-- Burger has 118 hits, which ranks first among Miami hitters this season, while batting .251 with 62 extra-base hits.
+- Burger leads Miami in total hits (120) this season while batting .251 with 62 extra-base hits.

-- Among qualified hitters in MLB action, his batting average ranks 93rd, his on-base percentage ranks 106th, and he is 10th in the league in slugging.
+- He ranks 96th in batting average, 111th in on base percentage, and 10th in slugging among qualified hitters in baseball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.